דלג לתוכן הראשי

 Recommendations:

-- Consult a Doctor: Before taking dietary supplements containing NAD+, consult a doctor.
+• Consult a Doctor: Before taking dietary supplements containing NAD+ precursors, consult a doctor.

-- Adopt a Healthy Lifestyle: A healthy lifestyle, including proper nutrition, physical activity, and adequate sleep, helps maintain NAD+ levels in the body.
+• Adopt a Healthy Lifestyle: A healthy lifestyle, including proper nutrition, physical activity, and adequate sleep, remains the most established foundation for health.

-A healthy lifestyle may slow down the aging process and improve quality of life over time.
+A healthy lifestyle can support normal aging processes and improve quality of life over time.

 Sources: